 To better comprehend how time management becomes detrimental in your daily life, review your previous week’s schedule.
 If you were to place each of your last week’s activities in one of these quadrants, where would you say you spent most your time?

 Now take your list of activities for the coming day and place each activity in one of those four quadrant boxes.
 See where things land.
 By focusing our efforts DAILY on separating our tasks and keeping each in its quadrant, our time management will improve.
 Having the discipline to handle tasks while they are important but not yet urgent will produce higher quality work, and setting priorities will improve.

 Why is it important to spend more time in Quadrant 2?
 To have a better handle on your time management, it becomes necessary to move away from handling everything as a matter of urgency and begin to address activities when they are important but not a crisis.
 This means better planning, and a better focus on what is important.
 Consider what is the one activity that you know if you did superbly well and consistently would have a significant positive result in your professional or personal life.
 Such answer might be improving communication with people, better organizing, better self-care, better goal setting.
-These are all activities that occur in Quadrant 2.
-But living in Quadrant 2 takes proactive effort.
-It helps you stay away from the reactive impulses of Quadrants 1 or 3.
+These are activities that occur in Quadrant 2.
+Living in Quadrant 2 takes proactive effort.
+Try to stay away from the reactive impulses of Quadrants 1 or 3.

-By focusing on Quadrant 2, you will experience greater productivity.
+By focusing on Quadrant 2, you will experience greater productivity and more effective time management.
 Try setting goals for 3, 6 and 12 months.
 Having short and long range goals requires planning and implementing.
 Create an action plan to achieve these goals, and assign target dates for completing sub-steps along the way.
 Spending time in Quadrant 2 is a habit that needs to be practiced so that you stay focused and productive.